$L^{2}$ harmonic forms on complete special holonomy manifolds

 \section{Abstract}

-In this article, we consider $L^{2}$ harmonic forms on a complete non-compact Riemannian manifold $X$ with a non-zero parallel form $\w$.
-The main result is that if $(X,\w)$ is a complete $G_{2}$- ( or $Spin(7)$-) manifold with a $d$(linear) $G_{2}$- (or $Spin(7)$-) structure form $\w$, the $L^{2}$ harmonic $2$-forms on $X$ will be vanish.
+In this article, we consider $L^{2}$ harmonic forms on a complete non-compact Riemannian manifold $X$ with a nonzero parallel form $\w$.
+The main result is that if $(X,\w)$ is a complete $G_{2}$- ( or $Spin(7)$-) manifold with a $d$(linear) $G_{2}$- (or $Spin(7)$-) structure form $\w$, then the $L^{2}$ harmonic $2$-forms on $X$ vanish.
 As an application, we prove that the instanton equation with square integrable curvature on $(X,\w)$ only has trivial solution.
-In the second part of this article, we would also consider the Hodge theory over a $G$-bundle $E$ on $(X,\w)$.
+We would also consider the Hodge theory on the principal $G$-bundle $E$ over $(X,\w)$.

 \keywords{$L^{2}$ harmonic form; $G_{2}$- ($Spin(7)$-) manifold; $d$(linear)-form; gauge theory}